meaningfy-ws/rdf-fingerprinter/README.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the maintainers of this repository before making a change.

 ## Licence
-This project is licensed under [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) licence. v3](https://www.gnu.org/licenses/gpl-3.0.en.html)
+This project is licensed under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) licence. v3](https://www.gnu.org/licenses/gpl-3.0.en.html)